 The means of egress protection requirements work in coordination with other sections of the code, such as protection of vertical openings (see Chapter 7), interior finish (see Chapter 8), fire suppression and detection systems (see Chapter 9) and numerous others, all having an impact on life safety.
-Chapter 10 is subdivided into four main sections: general (Sections 1003-1015), exit access (Sections 1016-1021), exit (Sections 1022-1027) and exit discharge (Section 1028).
-Special allowances for the unique requirements for assembly spaces (Section 1029) and emergency escape and rescue openings (Section 1030) complete the chapter.
-Chapter 10 of this code is duplicated in Chapter 10 of the International Fire Code contains one additional section on maintenance of the means of egress system in existing buildings.
+Chapter 10 is subdivided into four main sections: general (Sections 1003-1015), exit access (Sections 1016-1021), exit (Sections 1022-1027) and exit discharge (Sections 1028-1029).
+Special allowances for the unique requirements for assembly spaces (Section 1030) and emergency escape and rescue openings (Section 1031) complete the chapter.
+Chapter 10 of this code is duplicated in Chapter 10 of the International Fire Code®; however, the International Fire Code contains one additional section on maintenance of the means of egress system in existing buildings.